Valued Resources for Your Student

 Teach the value of networking

 Introduce your student to people who have the careers/jobs that are of interest.
 Suggest your son or daughter contact people in your personal and professional networks for information on summer jobs.
-Encourage your child to "shadow" someone in the workplace to increase awareness of interesting career fields.
+Encourage your child to "shadow" or interview someone in the workplace to increase awareness of interesting career fields.

 Help the Career Development office